-Some sharks are dangerous to humans: great whites, bronze whalers and mako have attacked people off New Zealand shores.
-These and other dangerous sharks can be found in waters close to the coast or in the open ocean.
+Some sharks can pose a risk to humans in the water: great whites, bronze whalers and mako have occasionally attacked people off New Zealand shores.
+These sharks can be found in waters close to the coast or in the open ocean.

 Most sharks are cold blooded, so they live in warmer waters.
 But several species of the Lamniformes (mackerel shark) order, including the great white, mako and thresher sharks, have successfully invaded cool waters by developing special heat-exchange tissues in their circulatory systems, allowing them to retain the heat they generate from muscular and metabolic activity.
 This makes them capable of great bursts of speed.
 But in order to maintain their body heat they have to eat up to 10 times more than the cold-blooded sharks which live in the tropics.